-Setting up a Client Credentials Grant using the Management Dashboard
+Set up a Client Credentials Grant using the Dashboard

-Open the Auth0 Management Dashboard and browse to the Clients section.
+Open the Auth0 Management Dashboard and browse to the Applications section.

 - Navigate to the API section and create a new API.